 The first picture is looking eastbound towards the city on Patterson.
 The traffic light is at the intersection of Three Chopt Road.
 On the right is the deep ravine behind the Village Shopping Center, which hadn't been built yet.
-The city had annexed this part of Henrico in 1942, and the city limits sign can be seen in the same place as the modern green sign.
+The city had annexed this part of Henrico in 1942, and the city limits sign can be seen in the same place as today's modern green sign.
 The state route signs are still partly accurate.
 Patterson is still Route 6, but Three Chopt lost its Route 197 designation in 1966.
+To be clear, all of Three Chopt wasn't Route 197...only the portion from Patterson to Cary...and only from July 1933 to July 1966.
+After that Route 197 was reassigned to its current routing...roads connecting Windsor Farms to Chamberlayne Ave (Malvern, Westwood, Saunders, Laburnum).

-The building at the intersection is a Crown Gas Station at the site of the old Toddle House before it became Dobbs House which became Steak 'n Egg Kitchen, before being home to a host of other businesses like Billy Pie.
+The building at the intersection is a Crown Gas station which predated the Toddle House, before it became Dobbs House, which became Steak 'n Egg Kitchen, before being home to many other businesses like Billy Pie in that same location.
 To the right of the Crown station is another gas station which today is home to a foreign car repair shop.
 I believe that was a Gulf station, but I'm not sure.
 I do know that the station at the corner of Three Chopt & Kensington was a Phillips 66 in the 1950s, but that's not visible in this shot.

 Back then Patterson was only two lanes west of Commonwealth Avenue.
 It was always frustrating to be stuck behind a bus stopping at all the stops, and there wasn't enough room to pass.
-Patterson remained two lanes in this area until 1961.
+Patterson remained two lanes in the area around Three Chopt until 1961.

 World War II Bomber Tower...The two images above help to narrow down the exact location of the structure staffed by volunteers to watch the sky for enemy planes (actually any planes).
 Since this was the highest elevation in the city, it was a good spot for it.
 I've often wondered where the structure stood.
 At least we know it wasn't on the northern side of Patterson, as that area was still wooded on both sides of Three Chopt after the war.
 University of Richmond professor Dr. Charles Wheeler mentioned his time there spotting planes in this 1988 interview.
 (Scroll to 00:17:17)